Kimsangmook/Git-iTshirt/README.txt

-hello world, nice to meet you
+Ihello world, nice to meet you

+user list
+1. sangmook
+2. friend